CAIMEOX/json-schema-lean/README.md

 ## Description

-An implementation of JSON Schema in Lean (GSoC 2024)
+An implementation of JSON Schema Draft 7 in Lean (GSoC 2024)

 ## Build